animal-tree/Writing-stuff/Stuff48-quick-theory-of-everything.md

 Those orbits are of the photons themselves, not the waves!
 Or else light would have charge.

 Rotating just about anything wouldn't produce a noticeable charge since the massive bodies would rotate in such a way that would not significantly change the relative rotational patterns of the photons within/without.
 Rotating EM waves also doesn't produce charge.
 But rotating photons (not EM waves) in a patterned regularity causes a frequency pattern in surrounding photons that is what we identify as EM waves / light.
+Those patterns change the "spin" of the photons which changes their interaction with surrounding photons to be attractive/repulsive.

 All are traveling at an instantaneous velocity of $c$; however that velocity can manifest linearly or angularly.